 If your lens isn’t automatically detected, there are two things you can try.
-One is to try to find the lens profile yourself using the dropdown menus, first choosing the make, then model, and then, hopefully, a matching profile.
+One is to try to find the lens profile yourself using the drop-down menus, first choosing the make, the model, and then, hopefully, a matching profile.
 The other option is to use the manual correction process outlined below.
 (There is a third option–make your own profile–but that’s more involved and something I’ll cover in a separate guide.)

 I find that the supplied profiles do a pretty good job right out of the box.
 But there are inevitably slight variations between samples of the same lens, and also in camera combinations and shooting conditions.
 You also might decide that you want something that’s not all on or all off.

 That’s where the slider comes in.
 By default, the Vignetting slider starts in the middle at a setting of 100.
 You can use that slider to tweak the results, perhaps applying a more subtle correction while retaining a little vignetting (slide left, or numbers under 100), or maybe being more aggressive and lightening the edges even more (slide right, or numbers above 100).

 If you want to apply the same settings to multiple photos, make sure they’re selected in the filmstrip at the bottom and then hit Sync (or right click > Develop Settings > Sync Settings or SHIFT-CMD-S (Mac) or SHIFT-CTRL-S (Windows)).

 How to Fix Lens Vignetting with Manual Correction